 Find out how relocating to these 10 cities around the world can make you more money this year.

-However, there are conditions to get this grant money.
-You must be 45 years old or younger, and you must agree to live in the village for a minimum of 10 years.
-In addition, the property you move into must be your primary residence, not a vacation home, and it must have a value of $213,186 or more.
+However, there are conditions to getting this grant money.
+You must already be a Swiss citizen, you must be 45 years old or younger, and you must agree to live in the village for a minimum of 10 years.
+In addition, the property you move into must be your primary residence, not a vacation home, and it must have a value of $215,442 or more.

 Any City in Alaska

 Residents of Alaska who have lived in the state for an entire calendar year or more are eligible to receive free money from the government in the form of payment from the Permanent Fund dividend, which is “an annual dividend that is paid to Alaska residents from investment earnings of mineral royalties.
 The annual payment allows for Alaskans to share in a portion of the State minerals revenue in the form of a dividend to benefit current and future generations,” according to the Alaska Department of Revenue website.